 Peridot has a yellowish-green color and was called the “emerald of the evening” by the Ancient Romans and the “gem of the sun” by the Egyptians, both alluding to the remarkable color and brilliance of this stone.
 This stone is believed to promote mental clarity and prosperity.

 Spinel is a mysterious birthstone, only added to August’s birthstones in 2016, making it the most recent change to the birthstone list.
-This stone for centuries has flown under the radar of gem collectors, who were unable to distinguish between the often red-hued spinel and ruby.
+For centuries, this stone has flown under the radar of gem collectors, who were unable to distinguish between the often red-hued spinel and ruby.
 Spinel comes in various colors beyond red, and it is a durable stone believed to promote harmony.

 Unheated Kashmir Sapphire Ring, 3.32 Carats